Gabrielle Neveah and creators of Apple TV+'s Curses! discuss the new season, representation, and surprise voices

 Cooper: We were talking about this earlier.
 The weird thing is that I’m accidentally in animation as well.
 I started in live-action as a feature writer and eventually got into animation.
 Jeff and I had two completely separate careers, and we met at our kids' school.
 We literally dropped our kids off for elementary school and walked in the same direction back.
 We just started talking about writing and everything.
 Jeff has mostly been in horror throughout his career, with some action and other genres mixed in.
 We began discussing how it would be really interesting to create a horror-family animation project.
 So, we are the accidental animators, if you will.

-It’s unconventional, but [the series] shows the draw of animation and how it can be multi-generational.
+It’s unconventional, but shows the draw of animation and how it can be multi-generational.
 It is especially positioned for Halloween since it's October.
 What makes this show enjoyable for someone to watch all year round with their kids, whether they are caregivers or parents?

 Dixon: Well, I’m obviously very biased because I watch horror 365 days a year, but from the beginning, we always said two things.
 First, we were not making a show exclusively for kids; we were creating a show for everyone that is accessible to kids.
 As soon as we considered that, we remembered the gateway horror and spooky stuff we grew up with, like The Goonies and Gremlins.
 We thought, "This is the kind of content we loved then and still love now."
 We definitely wanted to capture that spirit.